 09.04.26Brands are built on trust, consistency, and the slow accumulation of goodwill.
 You can't absorb a controversy the way a politician or a rapper can, because your relationship with your audience is fundamentally different.
 They're not fans.
-They're customers.
-And customers don't want to feel like they've picked a side just by buying a pint or going to a gig.

 06.04.26I'm watching smart, talented people build their entire creative process on top of a thing they don't own, can't control, and have absolutely no guarantee will still exist in its current form in eighteen months.